unexpectedjs/unexpected/documentation/arrayLike/to-have-length.md

-Asserts that the string has the specified length.
+Asserts that the array-like object has the specified length.

 <!-- evaluate -->
 ```javascript